grokadegames/v1grokade/README.md

 ## Deployment

+### Continuous Deployment with GitHub

+This repository is configured for continuous deployment to Netlify.
+Whenever changes are pushed to the main branch, the site will automatically be built and deployed.

+To set up continuous deployment, see [GITHUB_SETUP.md](./GITHUB_SETUP.md) for instructions on configuring GitHub Secrets.

-### Netlify Deployment
+### Manual Netlify Deployment

-To deploy to Netlify, you can use the provided script:
+For manual deployments to Netlify, you can use the provided script:

 ```bash
 ./deploy-netlify.sh